Changes Effective Fall 2023

 At least one math or statistics prerequisite course must be taken at UC Berkeley.
 Please note: For students choosing STAT 88 to fulfill the statistics requirement, STAT/COMPSCI/INFO C8 must be completed before or at the same time as STAT 88.

-- ONE course is required of Intermediate Economic Theory to apply to the major (both are required to graduate):
+• TWO courses are required of Intermediate Economic Theory to apply to the major (all three are required to graduate)

 UGBA 101A cannot be used as a prerequisite for the Econ major - no exceptions.
 The prerequisite intermediate theory course must be taken at UC Berkeley.